-I used to think it uncouth to bring up belief systems and economics in the same sentence, but I don't think it's possible to separate belief system from everyday life if you want to live well.
+As a general warning to my readers, this article is very different from what I normally write about, but I don't think it's possible to separate belief system from everyday life if you want to live well.
 And, based on new discoveries in quantum science, separating the two may even be hindering progress in everything we do, especially if we 'believe' the path toward progress is a difficult one.
 In such a case, we could be the creators of our own hell.
 Of course the opposite may also be true, which should make this article worth reading.

 What Do I Believe?
 We Are Living In A Simulation

-Let's get this out of the way.
-In a nutshell, I believe that we create our own reality.
+I believe that we create our own reality.
 I believe we can do this because we live in a simulation.
-This is where most people stop reading, but there's a dearth of scientific (repeatable) evidence out there on this subject.
+This may seem like science fiction, but there's a dearth of scientific (repeatable) evidence out there that says otherwise.
 One of my favorite discussions on the topic is the 2016 Isaac Asimov Memorial Debate: Is the Universe a Simulation?(see below)

 Let's assume we're both on the same page and we both believe we are living in a simulation.
 Now what?
 The next step is to figure out the rules of the simulation so we can get the most out of this life.